GabrielAlmeidaFlores/AWS-Certified-Associate/Application Services, Event-Driven and Serverless/Lambda.md

 - **Serverless Architecture**: Lambda is a fundamental part of serverless architectures, where the focus is on building applications without managing servers.
 This architecture allows developers to deploy code quickly and scale automatically in response to demand.

+- **Time-Limited Execution**: AWS Lambda functions can run for a maximum duration of 15 minutes per invocation.
+They are optimized for short-lived tasks and event-driven workflows, making them ideal for processing data, automating tasks, and responding to system events within this time constraint.

 ## Public and Private Lambda Functions

 ### Public Lambda Functions